Théophile Lybaert

-Théophile Marie Francois Lybaert or Theofiel Lybaert (14 June 1848, in Ghent – 28 May 1927, in Ghent) was a Belgian painter and sculptor.
+Théophile Marie Francois Lybaert or Theofiel Lybaert (14 June 1848 – 28 May 1927) was a Belgian painter and sculptor.
 He commenced his career as a painter of genre and Orientalist scenes.
 He later painted subjects from the national and international history, military life and the bible.
 He was mainly known for his religious paintings executed in an archaic, Gothic style that reprised the 16th century models of Northern-European masters such as Hans Memling and Albrecht Dürer.
 These works earned him the appelation of 'modern Gothic' or 'contemporary Memling'.
 In a final period starting from the 1910s he developed towards an eclectic style incorporating Symbolism.

 Life

 Théophile Lybaert was born in Ghent as one of three sons of Jan Baptist Lybaert and Marie-Louise Coppejans.
 His father was an alumnus of the Royal Academy of Fine Arts (Ghent) and was a heraldic and decorative painter.
 His father also compiled a notebook with anecdotes about 19th-century painters from Ghent that was only published in 1998.
 From a young age Théophile received initial artistic training at the atelier of the brothers Paul and the Félix De Vigne, respectively a sculptor and painter who worked in the so-called 'troubadour' style.

-Théophile enrolled in 1862 at the Royal Academy of Fine Arts (Ghent) where the studied under the Belgian history painter Théodore-Joseph Canneel.
+Théophile enrolled in 1862 at the Royal Academy of Fine Arts of Ghent where the studied under the Belgian history painter Théodore-Joseph Canneel.
 He was a brilliant student and won a number of prizes including for real life drawing and anatomy.
 He exhibited for the first time in 1868 at the triennial salon of Ghent.
 His work representing Christ was not well received.
 In order to gain his livelihood, Lybaert painted trivial portraits and genre scenes for the American export market.

 In 1874 he went to Paris where he studied under the prominent Orientalist artist Jean-Léon Gérôme.
 He likely also spent time in North-Africa for his study.
 On his return to Ghent in 1878 he first became a noted painter of Oriental subjects.
 However, these works did not bring him the hoped for success and even exposed him to the criticism that he was solely an imitator of earlier Orientalists.
 He then abandoned genre painting in favour of portrait and history painting.
 He created large paintings of historical subjects such as The palace of Alhambra after the execution of the Abencerrages and The adoration of the emperor Caligula, which he sent to international exhibitions.
 These works earned him critical recognition.
 A religious work depicting the Virgin of Ghent (Groeningemuseum, Bruges) exhibited at the 1883 salon of Ghent was even more warmly received.
 From that time onwards Lybaert decided to focus on religious themes, which expressed his own Christian convictions and his admiration for the artists of the 16th century.